rafbaptista/toDoListDDD/README.md

 #### Infrastructure

-Responsable for persistence with the database, configurations about context, databases initializers
+Responsable for persistence with the database, configurations about context and databases initializers